Safety and Accessibility

 Heartstoppers Haunted House

 - Lose Something?
-Our staff is located at the bar to help with issues of lost items, lost kids, or lost and scared parents.
+Our staff is located at the Saloon to help with issues of lost items, lost kids, or lost and scared parents.

 - Well communicated – Any and all issues can be directed to the nearest staff member as we remain in contact via two-way radios.

 - We have Security and we know how to use them.
 Keep your hands to yourself.
-Heartstoppers are more than happy to get rid of anyone who decides to ruin the fun for everyone else.
+Heartstoppers is more than happy to get rid of anyone who decides to ruin the fun for everyone else.
+And if another guest is ruining YOUR fun?
+Please contact our easily identifiable Security staff, and we’ll take care of it.

 Our Park is meant for mostly anyone… …mostly